Tiago-Fogolin/NetFog/docs/python/metrics.md

   - `out_degree`: number of outgoing edges (for directed edges)
   - `undirected_degree`: number of edges that are not directed
   - `total_degree`: sum of all edges connected to the node

+- `get_all_nodes_degrees() -> dict`
+  Returns a dictionary containing the degree metrics for each node in the graph
+  - The dictionary key is the node label, and the value is another dictionary with the degree metrics (same as the return of compute_degrees).

+- `get_average_degree() -> float`
+  Returns the average degree of the graph.
 ---

 ## Python Examples